AMS driver and engines¶

 True

 , the contents of the AMS driver logfile will be forwarded line by line to the PLAMS logfile (and stdout), allowing for an easier monitoring of the running job.
-Not that the forwarding of the AMS driver logfile will cause make the call to this method block until the job’s execution has finished, even when using a parallelJobRunner
+Not that the forwarding of the AMS driver logfile will make the call to this method block until the job’s execution has finished, even when using a parallelJobRunner

 .Other keyword arguments (**kwargs) are stored in